-Tutoring : I will be available for extra help before school on Tuesdays and Thursdays beginning at 8:10, and after school on Wednesdays beginning at 3:45.
+Tutoring : I will be available for extra help before school on Tuesdays beginning at 8:10, and after school on Wednesdays beginning at 3:45.
 Please let me know if you plan to come for help or if you need to schedule an alternate time.
 In addition, students can make use of the Homework Hotline, and peer or personal tutors.

 A Note about Homework : I cannot stress enough the importance of doing your homework each night.
 Because it is checked and gone over each day, I will not accept late homework assignments.
 If you forget your homework one day, it will not have a drastic effect on your grade, however, if you habitually forget, your grade will suffer greatly.
 The homework grade is solely an effort grade and does not reflect accuracy, therefore it will be your responsibility to check and correct your work as we go over it and to ask questions on problems you miss.
 Students must show work to receive credit.
 A 100 will be given for a complete assignment, a 50 for an incomplete assignment, and a 0 for an assignment with only a few or no problems done.

 Make-Up Assignments : If you are absent, it is your responsibility to find out what you missed either through another classmate, the teacher (before of after class) or you may refer to the calendar on my website.

 Ø First Quarter: One-Variable Statistics,